papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 ## Creating a Liquidity Pool

-If there is no existing liquidity pool for an asset on Asset Hub, the first step is to create a liquidity pool.
+If an asset on Asset Hub does not have an existing liquidity pool, the first step is to create one.

 The asset conversion pallet provides the `createPool` extrinsic to create a new liquidity pool.
 It is used to create an empty liquidity pool along with a new `LP token` asset.